nanda260/nanda260/ReadMe.md

-## Hello my name is Nanda, and I am enthusiastic and interested in the latest technological developments.
+## Hello my name is Nanda

+-  I am enthusiastic and interested in the latest technological developments.

 - I am currently an active student majoring in Information Technology Education at Surabaya State University.